These 4 college freshmen from India have a remarkable story to tell

 Vel's family sold pani puri, an Indian street food, in a pushcart.
 Whenever he was home for the holidays, he would take over, plying the cart through the streets.
 Now a Stanford freshman, he says he will pursue a degree in chemical engineering.

 Environmental concerns are important to him, he says, and his dream is to find a way to effectively repurpose plastic.
-He supervised Shanti Bhavan's solar panel installation and encouraged students to pay attention to recycling and composting for the school's organic garden.
+He helped with Shanti Bhavan's solar panel installation and encouraged students to pay attention to recycling and composting for the school's organic garden.

 Like Naveen and Vel, Samuel shouldered responsibilities at a young age.
 At 14, he was helping neighbors fill out resumes and assisting his father in negotiating interest rates on bank loans.
 His mother was Hindu and his father Christian, he says.
 They fell in love and their interfaith marriage caused tensions.
 Their families were opposed to it.
 The couple struggled, even battled homelessness, as their friends and relatives ostracized them.